 Thanks to the wide rail network operated by Renfe, Madrid is one of the most well-connected cities in Spain.
 Keep reading for more information about the most popular national and international routes to Madrid and the train types serving them.

-There are four high-speed trains connecting Spain's major cities to Madrid:
+There are five high-speed trains connecting Spain's major cities to Madrid:

 AVE: Using Madrid as their major terminal, AVE trains travel throughout the country, connecting the rural south to the urban centre at speeds of up to 310km/h (193 mph).
 Some of the main routes operated by AVE include Seville to Madrid, Barcelona to Madrid and Valencia to Madrid